heidi-holappa/comparison-analyzer/docs/general-information.md

 As a default the following files are created:
-- fasta_overview.md: contains basic information computed from the imported FASTA-file (work in progress).
+- fasta_overview.md: contains information on the closest canonicals
-- stdout written to a file (note: content of this file is appended)
+- stdout written to a file
 - a normalized graph for each combination of indel-type, strand, exon-location (left/right side intron location) and offset.

 By opting to have extended debugging on, the additional files will be created.
 See section [data structures](#data-structures) for details: